dnut/adblock-pure/README.markdown

 ## Installation

-AdBlock Pure is not currently available in the Chrome Web Store due to Google's concern about imitation.
-I am in the appeal process and it should be resolved shortly.
-Until then, you may install it manually:
+AdBlock Pure is currently available in the Chrome Web Store: https://chrome.google.com/webstore/detail/adblock-pure/nljjbcdkobohpmklgnhjalfebmmdajca

+If you would rather not use the Chrome Web Store, you may install it manually:
 1. Download the zip here
 2. Extract it to a directory
 3. Open Chrome's extensions page: [chrome://extensions/](chrome://extensions/)